Being eligible for child support depends on:

 If you and your child are living in Australia, you should apply for child support through Services Australia.

-To qualify for child support, the child must be:
+To qualify for child support, the child must:

-- under 18 years of age, or 18 years of age and enrolled at and attending a registered school in New Zealand or an overseas school
+- be under 18 years of age, or 18 years of age and enrolled at and attending a registered school in New Zealand or an overseas school.
+If a child is 18 and still enrolled at and attending a school, then child support ends on 31 of December of the year they turn 18

-- not married, in a de facto relationship or civil union
+- not be married, in a de facto relationship or civil union

-- a New Zealand citizen or ordinarily resident in New Zealand
+- be a New Zealand citizen or ordinarily resident in New Zealand

 If you're unsure whether your children are New Zealand citizens, you can check this with the New Zealand Government.